DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

    You should see a happy message in reply.

-## How it works
+## How it Works

 There are two versions of the API Proxy here.
 Both use JavaScript / Node code to connect into Firestore.

 One relies on the legacy "Trireme" node runtime, and the other relies on Hosted Functions.

-In both cases, authentication to firestore is done with a RFC7523 grant
-- basically the client (the node code running inside Apigee Edge) generates a self-signed JWT and sends that to googleapis.com to request an access token.
+In both cases, authentication to firestore is done via OAuth Bearer token, and the node logic obtains the token via  a RFC7523 grant.
+This means: The client (the node code running inside Apigee Edge) generates a self-signed JWT and sends that to googleapis.com to request an access token.
 Googleapis.com responds with an access token and then the reads from the Firestore database just pass that token as a regular